 - Paint for grout- I used a cream custom color from Sherwin Williams

-- Paint brick -I used small 8 oz sample sizes of Behr paint in Earth Fired Red, Rustic Tobacco and Joshua Tree
+- Brick paint -I used small 8 oz sample sizes of Behr paint in Earth Fired Red, Rustic Tobacco, and Joshua Tree

 STEPS FOR BRICK STENCIL